 4. Bob Peak

-An illustrator, best known for innovative design in the development of modern movie poster designing, Bob Peak got his first job in the art department of McCormick-Armstrong after majoring in geology at the University of Wichita.
+An illustrator, best known for innovative design in the development of modern movie poster designing, Bob Peak got his first job in the McCormick Armstrong’s art department after majoring in geology at the University of Wichita.
 In 1951, Peak graduated from Art Center College of Design in Los Angeles, California.
-It was in 1953 that Peak moved to New York City and landed an Old Hickory Whiskey advertising campaign and no sooner than later, his work started appearing in major magazines.
+It was in 1953 that Peak had moved into New York City and had landed in an advertising campaign of Old Hickory Whiskey and no sooner than later, his work started appearing in major magazines.

-In 1961, Peak was hired by United Artists studio to design the poster images for the film West Side Story.
+In 1961, Peak was hired by United Artists studio to design movie posters for West Side Story.
 In the same year, Peak was named Artist of the Year by the Artists Guild of New York.
-The success of Peak’s work led him to work on posters for designer Bill Gold, including the big-budget musicals My Fair Lady and Camelot.
+Peak’s success had eventually led him to design posters for Bill Gold, especially for top-budget musicals such as Camelot and My Fair Lady.
 He created the poster art for first five Star Trek films, Superman (1978) and some other major flicks.
-He won eight Awards of Excellence and four gold medals from Society of Illustrators, which in 1977 Society of Illustrators inducted him to its Hall of Fame.
+He is a recipient of a number of awards including; eight Awards of Excellence and four Society of Illustrators gold medals, the latter of which got him inducted into their Hall of Fame.

 Best Work: Modern Movie Poster Designing